k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

    Click for more information about the [execution order of hierarchical LUs](/articles/TDM/tdm_overview/03_business_entity_overview.md#task-execution-of-hierarchical-business-entities).

-3. [Post-execution processes](21_task_pre_and_post_execution_processes.md) if added to the task.
+3. [Post-execution processes](21_task_pre_and_post_execution_processes.md), if they are added to the task.
 The post-execution processes run after the execution of the LUs ends.
 The post-execution processes are executed according to their [execution order](04_tdm_gui_business_entity_window.md#pre-and-post-execution-processes-tabs) as defined in the task's BE.

 ## Monitoring Task Execution